oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 The above command runs the WebLogic Image Tool in its Model in Image mode, and does the following:

   - Builds the final docker image as a layer on the `container-registry.oracle.com/middleware/weblogic:12.2.1.4` base image.
-  - Copies the WDT zip that's referenced in the WIT cache into the image.
+  - Copies the WDT ZIP that's referenced in the WIT cache into the image.
     - Note that we cached WDT in WIT using the keyword `latest` when we set up the cache during the sample prerequisites steps.
     - This lets WIT implicitly assume its the desired WDT version and removes the need to pass a `-wdtVersion` flag.
   - Copies the specified WDT model, properties, and application archives to image location `/u01/wdt/models`.

 When the command succeeds it should end with output like:

   ```
   [INFO   ] Build successful.
 Build time=36s.
 Image tag=model-in-image:WLS-v1
   ```

 And you should also see a docker image named `model-in-image:WLS-v1` if you call the `docker images` command.